 The latest trend in ceiling fans is BIG!

-In the not to distant past, the most popular size of a ceiling fan was 52".
+Up until just a few years ago, ceiling fans were typically only available in 42", 48" and 52" sizes, the most common size being 52".
 In the last 3 years that has dramatically changed as there has been a huge influx of larger diameter residential ceiling fans hit the market.
-Fans ranging from 60" to 96" or more are becoming extremely popular.
-This year Minka Aire introduced The Ninety Nine (pictured above), a 9 blade fan with a 99" blade span (diameter).
+Fans ranging from 60" to 96" or more are now mainstream and our most popular size fan is now 60".
+In 2016, Minka Aire introduced The Ninety Nine (pictured above), a 9 blade fan with a 99" blade span (diameter).
 Wow...now that's a big fan.
-Click Here to See Big Pictures of Big Fans!
+See large fans OVER 72" here!

 So What Size Fan Do I Buy?